Hédervár: Description

 After the extinction of the male line of the Héderváry family, Katalin Héderváry received the rights of a male heir, and the estate fell into the hands of the Viczay-Héderváry family.
 The 18th century brought along reconstruction in the life of the oppidum.
 The castle was reconstructed intro a chateaux, and a beautiful park was created around it.
 The number of the population increased.

 From 1983 to 1997, the chateaux gave home for artists (sculpture, painters) creating house.
 At present, the building is the property of Hungarian Creative Artist Public Foundation, and is functioning as a Hotel.

 Castle Hotel Hédervár

-Castle Hotel Hedervar is located between Györ and Mosonmagyarovar, only 50 Minutes from Vienna Airport, 45 Minutes from Bratislava and 1,5 hours from Budapest.
-The castle hotel offers a renaissance atmosphere where you can spend unforgettable days.
-The four-star castle hotel can be easily reached from Vienna, Bratislava and from Budapest on the M1 motorway.
-From the motorway you have to take Exit 142 (Lébény).
-Then it is only about 15 km drive on the country road to Hédervár.
+Castle Hotel Hedervar is located between Györ and Mosonmagyarovar.
+The castle hotel offers a renaissance atmosphere.
+The castle hotel can be easily reached from Vienna, Bratislava and from Budapest on the M1 motorway.